Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 iTxt.t_Txt.OnLostFocus = EP "

 Remember, we are working on the first instance of the WrapTextBox Class Object.
-In last week's trial run, we created the TextBox instances manually with the name Qty, UPrice, and Total for TextBox Controls Quantity, UnitPrice, and TotalPrice TextBox on the Form.
-Earlier we wrote the Event Procedure in the WrapObjects_Init Class (Class3_1 Class) Module itself.
-That has changed now, a separate WrapTextBox Class Module with TextBox and Form Object Properties takes care of the Event handling task.
-The TextBox Class Object Instance is declared with the WithEvents keyword to capture its inbuilt Events and Execute the Event Subroutine in the WrapTextBox Class.
+In last week's trial run, we created the TextBox instances manually with the names: Qty, Uprice, and Total for the TextBox Controls Quantity, UnitPrice, and TotalPrice on the Form.
+Earlier, we wrote the Event Procedure in the WrapObjects_Init Class (Class3_1 Class) Module itself.
+That has changed now; a separate WrapTextBox Class Module with TextBox and Form Object Properties takes care of the event-handling task.

-Our WrapTextBox instance was created in the WrapObject_Init Class and the active Form object instance is assigned to the Frm Property and also assigned to the Quantity TextBox instance.
+Our WrapTextBox instance was created in the WrapObject_Init Class, and the active Form object instance is assigned to the Frm Property and also assigned to the Quantity TextBox instance.
 The required events for the Quantity TextBox on the Form are enabled.
 This particular WrapTextBox instance is created now for the Quantity TextBox only.

 J = J + 1

-ReDim Preserve TxtArray(1 To J)
+ReDim Preserve TxtArray(1 To J) 'preserve the existing element value

 Set TxtArray(J) = iTxt 'Save it in Object Array